stephancasas/presto/README.md

 </button>
 ```

 Notice that in both definitions, we've assigned `$$accepts` in the `<meta>` tag.
-This indicates to Snowblade that every expression of our component will acquire provided attributes according to the value for `$$accepts`:
+This indicates to Presto that every expression of our component will acquire provided attributes according to the value for `$$accepts`:

 * `BasicInput`
     * Acquires provided attributes `::placeholder`, `::value`, `::color`, and `::width`, because they are implied by `$$declared`.